publiccodenet/about/activities/communication/pitching.md

 Staff often find themselves needing to pitch the Foundation for Public Code to diverse audiences, which can be daunting if you've never done it before.
 We've collected pitches we already use so it's easier to practice.

-## Audiences

-These are the audiences we've spoken to about the Foundation for Public Code:

-* managers at a public organization
-* general policy experts or civil servants
-* developers at a public organization
-* digital or tech people who work for a public organization
-* general developers and other digital or tech people
-* open source enthusiasts
-* 'open' enthusiasts
-* vendors to government
-* the general public
-* politicians and politicians' assistants or special political advisors (SPADs)
-* journalists
-* activists
-* philanthropists

 ## Opening lines

 These are pitches we already use.